priyankaNav/McpPaintSimulation/README.md

 # MCP Paint

-A powerful paint application with integrated Gmail functionality, built using the Mission Control Protocol (MCP) framework.
+A powerful paint application simulation with integrated Gmail functionality, built using the Model Context Protocol (MCP) framework.
+This project uses the Paintbrush application on macOS to simulate a paint environment.

 ## Features

 ### Paint Tools
-- **Rectangle Tool**: Draw rectangles on the canvas
+- **Rectangle Tool**: Draw rectangles on the Paintbrush canvas
-- **Text Tool**: Add text to your drawings
+- **Text Tool**: Add text to your Paintbrush drawings
-- **Window Management**: Automatically positions and maximizes Paintbrush windows on extended displays
+- **Window Management**: Automatically positions and maximizes Paintbrush windows on extended displays using applescript and PyAutoGUI

 ### Gmail Integration
 - Send emails directly from the application